courtenayhuffman/GestureRecognition/README.md

 ```$ conda activate tfges```

 4. Install required packages: \
-    WARNING: requirements.txt has not been done yet - may need to manually pip install everything \
 ```$ pip install -r requirements.txt ```

     ***Note: This hasn't been tested yet.
 You may have to manually install all packages*** \
     a.
 If needed, use the Anaconda package manager GUI to install packages.
-Installing tensorflow may require: \
+Installing tensorflow may require the following to be executed within the anaconda command promt: \
     ```$ conda install -c conda-forge tensorflow```

     b.
 You may then need to run the following for each of the packages present in the requirements.txt file if you receive messages that a package can't be found when trying to run the program: \